Last updated on October 3rd, 2024 at 11:22 am

 2. Separate Line: Keywords in abstracts are typically listed on a separate line following the abstract, but some styles might incorporate them within the abstract itself.

-3. Number of Keywords in abstracts: While there’s no strict limit, most style guides recommend including between 3-8 keywords.
+3. Number of Keywords in abstracts: While there’s no strict limit, most style guides recommend including between 3 and 8 keywords.

 Finding the Right Format